SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ### The Premise

-I'll be writing as I read the novels.
+I'll be writing in real-time as I read the novels.
 Thus without foreknowledge of the plot twists.

 I have to say, I did read a little about Liu Cixin, and the opinions about his politics.
 To summarize, he's a little bit apolitical, but has this weird view that authoritarianism is the natural end state of human civilization...
 I think, if I read the reports correctly.
 I could be wrong.
 This has [offended some scifi fans](https://www.youtube.com/watch?v=uGZW1xnkzkI).
-It is propaganda?
+Is _Remembrance of Earth's Past_ really Chinese state propaganda?
 Whoa!

 But like Vladimir Nabokov was a dick, I wouldn't put an author's political opinions in the way of a good read.
 For me, I can easily filter out political propaganda, and will often laugh at it, but the merits of the scifi story as entertainment could still be considerable.
 Anyone remember *The Matrix*?

+At worst, dumb-dumb politics ruins the novel immersive experience, so it's depressing.
+I rarely get angry and fumed up about it, no novelist is perfect.

 I will confess then that I liked the premise of *Remembrance of Earth's Past*.
 The one-liner "Physics does not exist, and never will exist" is pretty good.